cloudmesh-ansible/cloudmesh.mesos/README.rst

 #### STEP 3: Create a secgroup with the following ports open

-    5050 - required for master
+    5050 - required for master <br />
-    5051 - required for agents
+    5051 - required for agents <br />
-    80, 443, 22 - for HTTP, HTTPS and SSH respectively
+    80, 443, 22 - for HTTP, HTTPS and SSH respectively <br />
-    Preferably all tcp and icmp ports should be open
+    Preferably all tcp and icmp ports should be open <br />
-    (In this deployment secgroup named mesos-secgroup is used but it can be changed in the scripts/create-cluster.sh)
+    (In this deployment secgroup named mesos-secgroup is used but it can be changed in the scripts/create-cluster.sh) <br />

 #### STEP 4: Start deployment